accert-dev/ACCERT/docs/source/examples/stellarator.rst

 --------------

 - ACCERT installation (see :doc:`Installation Guide <install>`).
-- MySQL database initialized with the updated schema containing the *stellarator* algorithms and variables.
+- SQLite database initialized with the updated schema containing the *stellarator* algorithms and variables.
 - ACCERT main branch after PR #47.

 New Features